HikariCalyx/w10m_oup/README.md

 Models with ★ are supported by Upgrade Advisor or OTC Updater.

-## Need feedbacks from these models:
+## Need feedbacks from these models

 - Nokia Lumia McLaren (id315-x)
 - Samsung ATIV S (SGH-T899M)